Consumer FAQs

 (Updated February 2024)

-Some Approved Vendors are installers, but some Approved Vendors are aggregators who manage applications and submission to the Program for smaller installers, or have a different business model.
-Aggregator Approved Vendors may choose to work with Installer Designees to complete the installations.
-However, every Illinois Shines solar photovoltaic system will ultimately have an Approved Vendor associated with it, even if you only deal with an installer.
-The Illinois Shines Disclosure Form that your installer provides to you will name the Approved Vendor.
-The Approved Vendor is ultimately responsible for ensuring that consumer protections are met, your application is submitted to the Program, and that the RECs from your system are delivered to the utility.
+Not in all cases.
+Some Approved Vendors are installers, while others are ‘aggregators’ or have different business models.
+Aggregators manage applications and submissions to the Program for smaller installers.
+Aggregator Approved Vendors may choose to work with Installer Designees to complete installations.
+However, every Illinois Shines solar photovoltaic system must have an Approved Vendor associated with it, even if you as the customer typically only have direct contact with the installer.
+The Illinois Shines Disclosure Form provided by your installer provides must list the Approved Vendor.
+If your installer is not the same as your Approved Vendor, you will likely have a separate contract with your Approved Vendor, which is ultimately responsible for ensuring that consumer protections are met, your application is submitted to the Program, and that the RECs from your system are delivered to the utility.

-The Program Administrator of Illinois Shines, acting on behalf of the Illinois Power Agency, has a thorough application process.
-A vendor submits information about its business via an online application and will “approved” if it meets Program qualifications and requirements.
+The Program Administrator of Illinois Shines, acting on behalf of the Illinois Power Agency, has a thorough application process to participate in the Program.
+An applicant must submit information about its business via an online application and will be “approved” if it meets Program qualifications and requirements.
 More requirements on becoming an Approved Vendor can be found on the Become and AV or Designee page.

-Prospective customers are invited to view the list of Approved Vendors, Equity Eligible Contractors, and Designees found at the Find an Approved Vendor or Designee page, and are also encouraged to visit the Program Violations and Complaint Reports page to review if their Approved Vendor or Designee has been the subject of complaints and/or disciplinary action, and to consider that information.
+Prospective customers are invited to view the list of Approved Vendors, Equity Eligible Contractors, and Designees found at the Find an Approved Vendor or Designee page.
+They are also encouraged to visit the Program Violations and Complaint Reports page to review if their Approved Vendor or Designee has been the subject of complaints and/or disciplinary action — and to consider that information.

 Community Solar

-A list of community solar projects that have opted to be listed publicly is posted on the Illinois Shines website.
+A list of Illinois Shines Community Solar projects that have opted to be listed publicly is posted on the Illinois Shines website.
 Please keep in mind that projects that are in development and have not yet applied to and been approved by the Program will not appear on the list.
-Also keep in mind that some of the projects here may already be fully subscribed.
-This list will be updated quarterly or as requested by an Approved Vendor.
-Otherwise, a prospective community solar customer can locate a Community Solar Approved Vendor and contact them for any openings in their community solar projects.
+Also keep in mind that some of the projects listed may already be fully subscribed.
+The list will be updated quarterly, unless otherwise requested by an Approved Vendor.
+A prospective community solar customer can locate a Community Solar Approved Vendor and contact them for any openings in their community solar projects.

-When you subscribe to a community solar project, you receive community solar bill credits on your electric utility bill.
+When you subscribe to a community solar project, you pay for a share of a large solar project, and you receive community solar bill credits on your electric utility bill based on how much energy it generates.
 The credits are shown in dollars.
 The credits are calculated by taking the electricity your share of the community solar project generated during that billing period (in kilowatt hours) and multiplying that by the utility “price to compare” for your customer class.
 The utility “price to compare” is the utility’s price for electricity supply plus the transmission charge.
-For more information on the price to compare, visit https://plugin.illinois.gov/understanding-the-price-to-compare.html.
+For more information on the price to compare, visit plugin.illinois.gov/understanding-the-price-to-compare.html.

 You do not receive actual electricity supply from the community solar project, nor do you receive the Renewable Energy Credits (RECs) associated with the electricity generated by the solar project.